icyphox/site/pages/blog/site-changes.md

 ## speeding up index page generation

-The old script---the one that featured in [Hacky scripts](/blog/hacky-scripts)---was absolutely ridiculous, and not to mention _super_ slow.
+The old script -- the one that featured in [Hacky scripts](/blog/hacky-scripts) -- was absolutely ridiculous, and not to mention _super_ slow.
 Here's what it did:

 - got the most recent file (latest post) by sorting all posts by